DrHeinz11/MovieStream-APP/README.md

 ## About The App
 [MovieStream App] This application provides an intuitive navigation through the latest releases.
-It has a search bar where you can find movie entertainment, anime, doramas, series and tv-shows.
+It has a search bar and filter tab where you can find movie entertainment, anime, doramas, series and tv-shows.
 You can access any of these options and watch in real time as it has a player included, you can also save your favorite series or movies which will be stored in the tab see later.
 It has a rating section where you can rate the series you have seen before and recommend the ones you liked.